Unpacking: Skills Needed for Supply Chain Management

 It obviously helps to have a direction to focus your learning and "on the job" experience.
 But there are several transferable skills, as in any industry, and those that we've described here will serve you well should you choose to switch between different sections of the supply chain world.

 Let's give the final word to Thom, to remind us of one of the fundamentals of a career in 3PL and how to develop the skills required for supply chain management:

 "You will need to start out at the proverbial ground floor, because the importance of ‘the floor’ in supply chain cannot be overemphasized.

 This is a business where people will at some point want to know if you have and can get your hands dirty, and you best be ready to step right up."

 If you want to learn more about any particular area of supply chain, check out other subjects here on our blog by category.
-You can also connect with Thom on Quora, where he has been answering questions of life, logistics, the universe, and everything!
+You can also connect with Thom on Quora, where he has been answering questions on not just the skills needed for supply chain management but also life, logistics, the universe, and everything!